What is Hemp & How is It Different From Marijuana?

 Is hemp cannabis?

-Yes, hemp is cannabis that has 0.3% or less of THC.
+Yes, hemp is botanically the same plant as cannabis, except hemp has 0.3% or less of delta-9 THC.

 Does hemp have THC?